Oh dearly lordy dear kitchen in a hat basket I’ve done it again. This time, with chocolate.

 - 1 tsp pure vanilla extract

-- 1/4 cup + 2 Tbsp raw sugar ground in a coffee grinder (or sub honey)
+- 1/4 cup + 2 Tbsp raw sugar ground in a coffee grinder (or sub maple syrup / honey if not vegan)

-- Place coconut and almond milk, xanthan gum, cocoa powder, vanilla and sugar in a blender and blend until well combined.
-Transfer to a mixing bowl, cover and refridgerate until chilled through - at least a couple hours.
+- Place coconut and almond milk, xanthan gum, cocoa powder, vanilla, and sugar in a blender and blend until well combined.
+Transfer to a mixing bowl, cover and refrigerate until chilled through - at least a couple hours.

 - Once chilled, pour into pre-chilled ice cream maker and use according to directions.
 (Alternatively, pour into a freezer-safe container, cover and freezer, taking out to stir every couple hours to aerate.)